-The council is warning residents to be on their guard after a spate of scams about council tax.
+The council is warning residents to be on their guard after a spate of scams, which are often but not always about council tax.

 The caller says that you’re entitled to a rebate but asks for your bank details and an administrative fee before releasing the money.
 We would never ask for an administration fee to be paid before issuing a refund.

 We'd never contact you to say that if you didn’t call back about the council tax you owed, the police would be involved and a warrant put out for your arrest.

 Don’t call back unusual phone numbers or ones starting with 00.

 The text asks you to click on a link and confirm bank details in order for a refund of council tax to be credited to your bank account.

 The text says you have a pending COVID-19 grant and to click on a weblink from Ukgrantservice-claim.com.
 This is a suspicious website so don’t click on it.